Thefolle/PULSeBS_Repo/retrospective/sprint3.md

 	- Achieve a perfect coordination on git regarding merging stories’ branch into main one

 - One thing you are proud of as a Team!!
     - We are proud of our members’ estimation skills as a team.
 We’re learning what we can do and how much effort stories require.
+Actually we are really satisfied of the work done during this sprint; it was also in previous sprints, but this was even better.